kasper-piskorski/docs/pages/overview/downloads.md

 Mindmaps also requires Maven 3." %}

 ## Code
 We are an open source project.
-If you want to look at our code, we are on Github [here](TO DO).
+If you want to look at our code, we are on Github at [https://github.com/mindmapsdb/mindmapsdb](https://github.com/mindmapsdb/mindmapsdb).

 ## Mindmaps Java API